From the sun to the Earth and back to the sensor, electromagnetic energy passes through the atmosphere twice.

 It obtains the surface characteristics.

-Dark object subtraction, radiative transfer models and atmospheric modelling are common techniques used to correct for atmosphere disturbances.
+Dark object subtraction, radiative transfer models, and atmospheric modeling are common techniques used to correct atmospheric disturbances.

 Some satellite data are delivered as surface reflectance such as the Landsat Surface Reflectance products available on the USGS Earth Explorer.

 A Complete Guide to LiDAR: Light Detection and Ranging

 How GPS Receivers Work – Trilateration vs Triangulation